Cortlandd/ios_on_rails/README.md

 end
 ```

-And thats it, your API is ready to be used by your mobile app, that you'll programming pretty soon :)
+And thats it, your API is ready to be used by your mobile app, that you'll be programming pretty soon :)